amp-labs/docs/v1.0/defining-integrations/write-actions.md

 ## Primary key

-For updates and upserts, you'll need to supply a `primaryKey`.
+For updates, upserts, and deletes, you'll need to supply a `primaryKey`.
 This is the name of the field that should be used as an identifier when deciding whether to create a new record or update an existing record.
 For Salesforce, this can either be the default `id` field that exists on every object, or it can be an "External ID" field.
 This field must exist in the CSV, and must be specified in the API request.

 ## Format the data